sanjanatanna30/tatvasoft_Internship_DailyTask/README.md

 <h2> 🌐 Tatvasoft Internship </h2>

-This repository contains the project developed during TatvaSoft's 15-day Online Summer Internship Program.(2 july to 16 july )
+This repository contains the project developed during TatvaSoft's 15-day Online Summer Internship Program (2 july to 16 july ).

-The goal of this internship was to build a full-stack web application utilizing the following technologies:
+During the internship, we gained hands-on experience with the following technologies:

 Database: PostgreSQL